emacsway/emacsway.github.io/_sources/en/django-framework.txt

 To build complicated queries for Django ORM, I usually use the library `sqlbuilder <http://sqlbuilder.readthedocs.io/en/latest/>`_.

 Good manners require you to create a separate factory class for each query to hide implementation details from the application.
-Within this class, you can easily replace one implementation with another.
+Within the interface of this class, you can easily replace one implementation with another.

 Storm ORM